untillpro/scm4j/scm4j-jenkins/README.md

 - Queue Item
   - A Jenkins build queue element.
 Represents a separate build of a Job.
 Contains such fields as color, state(running, finished, stuck etc) etc

-# Using pk-jenkins Api
+# Using scm4j-jenkins Api
-- Add github-hosted pk-jenkins project as maven dependency using [jitpack.io](https://jitpack.io/).
+- Add github-hosted scm4j-jenkins project as maven dependency using [jitpack.io](https://jitpack.io/).
 As an example, add following to gradle.build file:
 	```gradle
 	allprojects {
 		repositories {